smanowar/stock-analysis/README.md

 ### Purpose

-The primary purpose of this analysis is to observe the annual volume traded and the annual return of 12 different stocks, comparing their outcomes between 2017 and 2018.
+The primary purpose of this analysis is to observe the volume traded annually and the annual return of 12 different stocks, comparing their outcomes between 2017 and 2018.
-This was accomplished using 2 macros on VBA – the original macro and a macro which was refactored.
-Below we will compare and contrast the ability of the 2 different macros to analyze our data.
+This was accomplished using two macros on VBA – the original macro and a refactored version of the original macro.
+Below we will compare and contrast the efficiencies of the 2 different macros to analyze our data.

 ## Analysis and Results